jonas-grgt/bob/README.md

 This default behavior is governed by the `ConstructorPolicy.PERMISSIVE` setting.

 However, the `ConstructorPolicy` also provides an `ENFORCED` mode.
-When this mode is active,
+When this policy is active,
 it is mandatory to supply all constructor parameters when creating a new object.
-If any required parameters are missing, the policy enforces strict compliance by throwing an exception.
+If any required parameters are missing, the policy enforces strict compliance by throwing an `MandatoryFieldMissingException`.
 This ensures that every object is fully initialized as intended, preventing issues that arise from improperly constructed objects.